manikalizroy/Code-a-pookkalam/README.md

 # Code-a-pookkalam
-Hi all, My name os Manika Elizabeth Roy and I'm studying in S5 CSE.
+Hi all, My name is Manika Elizabeth Roy and I'm studying in S5 CSE.
 This is the overview of the pookkalam I have generated in mon.school using python.